 The dealer who has made the most sales based on my writing has to be Mandolin Brothers.
 I spent many years visiting that excellent shop and posting my opinions about the guitars I saw there.
 These were not in any way posted with the specific goal of selling guitars for the late Stan Jay, the owner of Mandolin Brothers, and a dearly missed friend.
 Rather, they were simply posted through my desire to let people know about the guitars who might be interested in owning them.

-I consider Mandolin Brothers to be “my local Martin dealer” and I am happy to support them when I can, just as I have always recommended that people support their own local dealer when they can.
+I considered Mandolin Brothers to be “my local Martin dealer” and I was happy to support them when I could, just as I have always recommended that people support their own local dealer when they can.
 But I have had no formal relationship with Mandolin Brothers, other than as a customer who has purchased multiple guitars there, and countless packs of strings, etc.

 In March of 2015 I shot some guitar videos at Mandolin Brothers to increase my growing library of examples that readers may use to compare various brands and models.
 They were identical to the videos I shoot in private homes, with the same mics, etc. In exchange for this opportunity they will use these same videos on their website as they see fit.

 I also have knowledge that my writing, in public or private, has led to sales of guitars at various other NYC-area dealers such as Matt Umanov, Rudy Pensa, Sam Ash, and Guitar Center.
-Such sales also occurred through Buffalo Brothers of San Diego, CA; Elderly Instrument, of Lansing, MI; Vintage Instruments of Philadelphia, PA; and Make’n Music, of Chicago, IL.
+Such sales also occurred through (now defunct) Buffalo Brothers of San Diego, CA; Elderly Instrument, of Lansing, MI; Vintage Instruments of Philadelphia, PA; and Make’n Music, of Chicago, IL.

 I have no specific knowledge of my writing leading to a sale for Maury’s Music, of Coaldale, PA, but it is possible, as a series of reviews written by me appeared on their website.